 Should further barking complaints be received and found to be true, the dog owner may receive a 'show cause' letter on the dog's registration.
 A 'show cause' letter requests information from the owner on reasons why the dog's registration should not be cancelled.

-If the dog's registration is cancelled, the dog owner will then have 24 hours to remove the dog from the Darwin municipality and if they fail to do so, Council may acquire a warrant from the courts to remove the nuisance dog.
+If the dog's registration is cancelled, the dog owner will then have 24 hours to remove the dog from the Darwin Municipality and if they fail to do so, we may acquire a warrant from the courts to remove the nuisance dog.

-If Council removes the dog with a warrant, it will be impounded and held for four days.
-If the owner makes no attempt to contact Council or find an alternate property outside the Darwin municipality, the dog may be destroyed or otherwise disposed of.
+If we seize the dog with a warrant, it will be impounded and held for four days.
+If the owner makes no attempt to contact Council or find an alternate property outside the Darwin municipality, the dog will be re-homed or euthanised.